IanLunn/Sequence/DOCUMENTATION.md

 <img src="http://sequencejs.com/images/first-animation.gif" alt="First Animation" />

 That's cool, but not that impressive though, is it?
 Don't worry, this is just the very start of what Sequence is capable of - your imagination is the only limitation!

+As well as having Sequence automatically [animate the canvas](#canvas-animation) to always show the next step -- regardless of how you position it via CSS -- we can also [animate the content](#content-animation).

 Let's style our `<h2>` and `<h3>` element and then make them animate.
 Add the following to the CSS file and save it: